treygriffith/joules/README.md

 You'll notice that when using a script inline on the page, it has to be wrapped in a function that is a callback for `require.ready`, which functions similarly to `$(document).ready` for jQuery, but waits for dependencies to load as opposed to waiting for `domReady`.

+#### Inline Dependency Declaration Limitations

-You should note that every dependency must be declared within the callback for `require.ready`.
+You should note that every dependency must be declared within the function body of the callback for `require.ready`.
 For example, this won't work:

 ```html
 	...